JadanLucas/CPP-Final-Kawaii/README.md

-# CPP-Final-Kawaii
+# Amazon Alexa

-The all mighty game of Amazon Alexa the queen beauty of hotness of kawaiiness.
+`Amazon Alexa` is a dating simulator using string sequential file access points while getting further into the gameplay.